JuneKelly/cm6-contextmenu-tooltip-problem/README.md

 ## Clues

 We have several log messages to help us debug this issue.
-On interesting pattern we see in chrome is that when the contextmenu event fires, the `compute()` function seems to get called *twice* in rapid succession.
+One interesting pattern we see in chrome is that when the contextmenu event fires, the `compute()` function seems to get called *twice* in rapid succession.
 In the first call, we see the tooltip object as we expect, but in the second call, we see a `null`.
 This may account for how the tooltip is not shown.